sonumagnus/Blog/content/blog/sixth-post.md

 description: Managers ask it.
 Developers hate it.
 Know why that is and what you should be asking instead
 slug: sixth-post
 img: blog-6.jpg
-category: smartphone
-tags:
+categories:
- - smartphone
+ - mobile
  - top list
+authors: stoner
 ---

 # Learn These 10 Things in Your 20s, Fly in Your 40s